kind2511/Countries-Dashboard-Service/README.md

 * Used Firebase to minimize invocation on third-party libraries.

-## Test
+## Tests
-To run the tests run command in root folder:  go test -v ./....
+To run the tests, run this command in your root folder:  go test -v ./....

 Here you will see what tests are run, and if they pass or fail.

 There are test for functions that do not directly access firestore, or parts of functions that do not access firestore.
 With mocking of firestore, it is possible to make the % of tests much higher, but due to time and problems mocking firestore (and to our understanding, it is not in our curriculum to be able to mock firestore) these are not tested.